-The College has successfully been awarded an £11m FE Capital Transformation Fund which is to be used to develop the facilities at Beaufort Road.
+The College has continued to utilise the £11m FE Capital Transformation Fund which is being used to develop the facilities at Beaufort Road.
 This will be partly grant funded and the plan will be commissioned as two Projects.
 The first will create a bespoke Teaching space for Animal Management which is expected to complete for Teaching in September 2023 and the second will focus on Motor Vehicle with this facility ready for teaching in September 2024.